hackle/blog-rust/raw/one-recursion-for-all.md

 "1 2 3 4"
 ```

-That's more interesting!
+That's truly interesting.
 The recursion is moved to `fmap showTreeR2 r`, and the case-split does not use recursion at all.
 Cool again!

+## Lifting

-We can make a more useful version `showTreeR3` by lifting a function to convert `TreeR` to `String`.
+We can make a more useful version `showTreeR3` by lifting the conversion from `TreeR` to `String` to a function `showTreeFlat`.

 ```haskell
 showTreeR3 :: (TreeR Int String -> String) -> Rec (TreeR Int) -> String